evanp23/Note-App-in-Kotlin/README.md

 # Note-App-in-Kotlin
 I followed a note app tutorial on YouTube but it was cut short at Add Note.
 I've taken it upon myself to "redo" it, firstly to try and do it without the tutorial, and secondly to rewrite it in Kotlin to learn a bit more about Kotlin.

+This app allows you to create, edit and delte notes.

 Here is the YouTube tutorial: https://www.youtube.com/watch?v=3b5xxb8w7lI

 Here is the GitHub repository to the original: https://github.com/bikashthapa01/note-me